Undergraduate Research Experience

 - Ensure that your application and the recommendation are submitted on time.

 We look forward to meeting with you during your URE interview!
-We will be conducting URE21 interviews virtually.
+We will be conducting URE interviews in person at CSUF.

 Here are a few things to keep in mind for your interview: